Social mobility: Gender

 A 2019 Indian study found that Indian women, in comparison to men, experience less social mobility.
 One possible reason for this is the poor quality or lack of education that females receive.
 In countries like India it is common for educated women not use their education to move up the social ladder due to cultural and traditional customs.
 They are expected to become homemakers and leave the bread winning to the men.

 A 2017 study of Indian women found that women are denied an education, as their families may find it more economically beneficial to invest in the education and wellbeing of their males instead of their females.
 In the parent's eyes the son will be the one who provides for them in their old age while the daughter will move away with her husband.
 The son will bring an income while the daughter might require a dowry to get married.

 When women enter the workforce, they are highly unlikely to earn the same pay as their male counterparts.
 Women can even differ in pay among each other due to race.
 To combat these gender disparities, the UN has made it one of their goals on the Millennium Development Goals reduce gender inequality.
-This goal is accused of being too broad and having no action plan.